7 Best Chinese Restaurants in Singapore 2023: Absolutely Yummy

 • Perfect for events, occasions, and celebrations: Featuring enough space to house 170 guests, Man Fu Yuan is the perfect place for your next gathering.
 They also have private dining areas that can be booked out for your next business event or birthday.

-MENU: The menu is crafted for sharing- mimicking a traditional Chinese experience round-the-table cosy dining.
+MENU: The menu is crafted for sharing- mimicking a traditional Chinese experience of round-the-table cozy dining.
 With 13 newly curated dishes handmade by chefs with decades of expertise, you will be wowed from the first sight – and first bite.
-The menu features a balanced selection of indulgent (and pricey) dishes and reasonably-priced plates to suit your occasion and budget.
+The menu features a balanced selection of indulgent (and pricey) dishes and reasonably priced plates to suit your occasion and budget.

 MUST-TRIES: